SixLabors/ImageSharp/README.md

 ### API

 Without the constraints of `System.Drawing` We have been able to develop something much more flexible, easier to code against, and much, much less prone to memory leaks.

-Gone are system-wide process-locks.
-Images and processors are thread safe usable in parallel processing utilizing all the availables cores.
+Gone are system-wide process-locks; ImageSharp images are thread-safe and fully supported in web environments.

 Many `Image` methods are also fluent.